jakelever/corona-web/README.md

 </a>
 </p>

-This is a [Next.js](https://nextjs.org/) website for CoronaCentral.
+This is a [Next.js](https://nextjs.org/) website for the CoronaCentral website available at: https://coronacentral.ai.
 The text mining and machine learning pipeline is kept in a [separate Github repo](https://github.com/jakelever/corona-ml).

 ## Setup